Stellantis N.V. (STLA) Shares Up Despite Recent Market Volatility

 STLA’s Market Performance

-The stock of Stellantis N.V.
-(STLA) has seen a 7.17% increase in the past week, with a 17.10% rise in the past month, and a 20.55% gain in the past quarter.
-The volatility ratio for the week is 1.27%, and the volatility levels for the past 30 days are at 1.72% for STLA.
-The simple moving average for the last 20 days is 10.54% for STLA stock, with a simple moving average of 32.29% for the last 200 days.
+STLA’s stock has seen a 1.37% increase for the week, with a 14.47% rise in the past month and a 21.38% gain in the past quarter.
+The volatility ratio for the week is 1.39%, and the volatility levels for the past 30 days are at 1.61% for Stellantis N.V.
+The simple moving average for the last 20 days is 6.54% for STLA stock, with a simple moving average of 29.45% for the last 200 days.

-After a stumble in the market that brought STLA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.45% of gains for the given period.
+After a stumble in the market that brought STLA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.86% of loss for the given period.

 Stock Fundamentals for STLA